zziz/pwc/README.md

 |:-------:|:-------:|:-------:|:-------:|:-------:|:-------:|:-------:|:-------:|:-------:|:-------:|:-------:|:-------:|:-------:|

 This work is in continuous progress and update.
 We are adding new PWC everyday!
 Tweet me [@fvzaur](https://twitter.com/fvzaur)
 Use [this](https://github.com/zziz/pwc/issues/11) thread to request us your favorite conference to be added to our watchlist and to PWC list.
+#### Latest update: New header with Logo added!
+Many Thanks to [IronPark](https://github.com/IronPark)!

 ## 2018